listenToRipley/ReactNative/Notes/Styling.md

 Images will have a special styling option called `imageStyle`, which has a higher precedence than other styles provided.
 You will still created the CSS within styles, and best practice dictates this should be placed at the bottom of the CSS content.

+You can then apply styling directly to the image.
+If you use percentages on the image, then those percentages will refer to the parent container's values.

 ### Background Images

 You can include a background image on your app as well by using the `ImageBackground` element provided by Native.
 Make sure it is the parent of the element you want to see the image on.